 No, since they are calorie free or very hypocaloric they do not raise blood sugar and therefore also insulin levels remain unaffected.

 Sweeteners do not increase your appetite too, but they may create a desire to eat more if they are consumed inbetween meals, just like snacking does because it makes you think about food.

-Of course, artificial sweetners can increase your preference for sweet foods, but all sweet food does and if you use them wisely you can make your diet suck less which therefore increases diet adherence.
+Of course, artificial sweeteners can increase your preference for sweet foods, but all sweet food does and if you use them wisely you can make your diet suck less, which therefore increases diet adherence.

 Do not be the sheep believing all the sensationalistics headlines in the media, use sweetener in moderation if you are missing the sweet taste but do not want to add calories.
 You will enjoy your diet much more, believe me!